-- · What is the future for autonomous vehicles? - Will commercial flight be achieved without fossil fuels? - Can big tech solve climate change? - · What will the school of your children look like? - When will you buy your last smartphone? - How can big tech help meet human food demand? - What is the future for voice AI? - · Can google solve traffic congestion? - Is big tech becoming an assault on democracy?
+- What is the future for autonomous vehicles? - · Will commercial flight be achieved without fossil fuels? - · Can big tech solve climate change?

+- What will the school of your children look like? - · When will you buy your last smartphone? - · How can big tech help meet human food demand? - · What is the future for voice AI? - · Can google solve traffic congestion? - · Is big tech becoming an assault on democracy?

 In Year 8 the themes of study will again include open questions which are designed to encourage students to explore areas that interest them and enter into philosophical debate.
+The students will also understand how to utilise the Adobe suite to develop their oracy and science of learning skills through video elaboration and dual coding.
 Students will complete an HPQ style structured project with topics based on UN Sustainable Development Goals.
 Some examples include:

-- How do we bridge the global 'digital divide'? - Is technology the solution to global job shortages? - The technology behind energy efficiency. - How can we alleviate urban poverty around the world? - Can we solve the 'plastic problem'? - Is it too late to save the world's coral reefs?
+- How do we bridge the global 'digital divide'? - Is technology the solution to global job shortages? - · The technology behind energy efficiency. - · How can we alleviate urban poverty around the world? - · Can we solve the 'plastic problem'? - Is it too late to save the world's coral reefs?